Nets Rumors: Ex-Cav David Nwaba, Brooklyn Agree to 2-Year Contract

 Michael Scotto of The Athletic reported Nwaba's contract includes a team option for the second year.
 "Nwaba also had interest from the Pacers, Kings, Rockets and Suns," Scotto added.

 Nwaba, 26, averaged 6.5 points and 3.2 rebounds per game last season with the Cleveland Cavaliers.
+The Nets are Nwaba's fourth team in as many seasons, as he previously played for the Los Angeles Lakers and Chicago Bulls.

+The Nwaba signing puts the Nets roster at 15 players, not including second-round pick Jaylen Hands, who is a good bet to sign a two-way deal.
+It's likely fellow second-rounder Nicolas Claxton will also spend time with the G League club.

+Nwaba will try to find minutes in a somewhat crowded wing rotation for the Nets.
+Joe Harris, Garrett Temple and Caris LeVert already occupy the 2 spot, and Brooklyn has a number of multipositional forwards who can swing between the 3 and 4.

 Is Russ Really an Upgrade Over CP3?